9/11's first responders say House approval of victims' funding bill is 'step in the right direction'

 HOUSE OVERWHELMINGLY APPROVES FUNDING BILL FOR 9/11 VICTIMS

-"My daughter's only 12," said McClean, 54, whose ills include respiratory disease and a past heart attack.
+"My daughter's only 12," said McLean, 54, whose ills include respiratory disease and a past heart attack.
 "If I die, my pension dies with me -- and that’s who I'm worried about."

-McClean, a veteran firefighter who left his post due to illness in 2018, expected to earn nearly $545,000 in compensation because of his inability to work, but his payout to date has been significantly lower, $15,000, a result of a fund that's drying up.
+McLean, a veteran firefighter who left his post due to illness in 2018, expected to earn nearly $545,000 in compensation because of his inability to work, but his payout to date has been significantly lower, $15,000, a result of a fund that's drying up.

 The Congressional Budget Office on Thursday estimated that another $10.2 billion would be needed to compensate victims through the next 10 years.
 The bill survivors are pushing asks for a guarantee for the next 70, and lawmakers are unsure where that money will come from.

-"It's going to be a prolonged thing," McClean told Fox News on Friday.
+"It's going to be a prolonged thing," McLean told Fox News on Friday.
 "It's not something that's going to end in 10 years as more and more people are getting sick."

 Georgia Rep. Doug Collins, ranking member of the House Judiciary Committee, said Friday he supported the bill but lamented the fact that funding sources aren't specified.